proh4cktive/prohacktive-sploits/README.md

 # ProHacktive-SPloits

-ProHacktive-SPloits is a Python exploit database fetcher and searcher powered with MongoDB and inspired by cve-search and VIA4CVE
+ProHacktive-SPloits is a Python exploit database fetcher and searcher powered with MongoDB and inspired by cve-search and VIA4CVE (Currently in development)

 ## Installation